 While camp is in session, all Scouts, leaders, and visitors are prohibited from driving past the gate at the Health Lodge.
 During check-in, one vehicle will be allowed to your campsite to drop off unit gear.
-As soon as it is unloaded, it must promptly returned to the Burton Center parking lot.
+As soon as it is unloaded, it must promptly returned to the parking lot.
+Vehicles may not be left at the campsite.